camille-004/my-interview-prep/ml_interview.md

 - Fill the missing attribute value with the most common value of that attribute.
 - Fill in the missing value by assigning a probability to each of the possible values of the attribute based on other samples.

-## How does a decisiion tree handle continuous features?
+## How does a decision tree handle continuous features?

 Decision Trees handle continuous features by converting features into a threshold-based boolean feature.
 We use information gain to choose the threshold.